Maxgabe/Game-Test-Cases/README.md

 # Test-Cases

-# Below are some Test-Cases that I wrote
+# Below are some Test-Cases that I wrote from my experience
 -----------------
 **ID** : MX01